 - There are limits on your withdrawals.
 The minimum amount you can withdraw is £3,000.
 You can also only make one withdrawal every five years from age 55. - Most of your cash is treated as income by the tax man.
-Normally, the first 25% of your lump sum is tax free.
+Normally, the first 25% is tax free.
 The other 75% will be added to your taxable income for that year and taxed accordingly.
-If the amount you're withdrawing is guite large you could end up paying 40% or even 45% tax on some of it. - The tax the Plan has to deduct from your payment may be substantial.
-When the Plan makes an UFPLS payment, it will have to apply an emergency tax code.
+If the amount you're withdrawing is quite large you could end up paying 40% or even 45% tax on some of it. - The tax the Plan has to deduct from your payment may be substantial.
+When the Plan makes a lump sum payment, it will have to apply an emergency tax code.
 This could mean that tax is overpaid and you will be responsible for reclaiming any overpayment from HMRC.
 Make sure you understand how much tax will be deducted before you make an application.
-For example, if you want £10,000 immediate cash, you will need to withdraw about £13,500. - Your annual allowance will reduce.
-The Government limits how much pension you can build up and receive tax relief on for each year (see page 11).
-Taking a Uncrystallised Funds Pension Lump Sum will trigger an annual allowance of £10,000 for any Defined Contribution Section payments (it's usually £60,000 unless you're a higher earner when it could be less).
-So, if you plan to keep saving into your retirement account, you need to be careful. - > Fees apply.
+For example, if you want £10,000 immediate cash, you will need to withdraw about £13,500. - Taking an Uncrystallised Funds Pension Lump Sum will trigger a reduction in your Annual Allowance (the amount you can pay in tax efficiently each year).
+See page 11 for details on how the Annual Allowance works and what happens if you trigger a reduction. - Fees apply.
 You will be charged £75 to cover the administration costs.

 Above all, make sure you leave enough in your pension pot for your retirement.
-If you wish to transfer money out of the Plan, contact the Pensions Department (Capita).
+If you wish to transfer money out of the Plan, contact the the Pensions Department (Capita).